At least 20 injured after car drives into crowd in Munich – DW – 02/13/2025

 Munich police said Thursday afternoon there was no public danger after a car drove into a group of people earlier in the day in the capital city of Germany's southern state of Bavaria, with fire officials adding that at least 20 people were injured in the incident.

-The driver was detained promptly at the scene, Munich police said, later saying that he was a 24-year-old Afghan national.
+The driver was detained promptly at the scene, Munich police said, later saying that he was a 24-year-old Afghan national asylum seeker.

 "The driver of the vehicle was secured on the spot; he currently poses no further danger," police said.